LukeGrahamLandry/franca/examples/README.md

 - kaleidoscope: jit for a tiny expression langauge (based on an llvm tutorial but using my backend instead)
 - bf: include a brainfuck program in a franca program with various flavours of meta-programming.
   - interpreter, franca source, c source, ir, wasm
-- lox: bytecode vm for the language from craftinginterpreters.com (only ch 14-22 so far)
+- lox: bytecode vm for the language from craftinginterpreters.com
 - minijinja: interpret a tiny subset of jinja templates
 - **unfinished**: import_wuffs